Olivia-liu/GUI2014/README.md

 # GUI2048
-This is a 2D video Game that functions as the original 2048 Game, implemented with Java GUI.
+This is a 2D video Game that functions as the original 2048 Game, implemented with Java 8 and JavaFX.
 Play around and have fun!

 # How to compile
 *Please use jdk 1.8*